Bringing scholars from around the Southeast to UTK

 On-campus housing: http://housing.utk.edu/conferences/guest/

-- UT has a very limited number of townhouses available to outside guests, at $40/night.
+- The University has a VERY limited number of accommodations available to outside guests.
 UT Housing will need confirmation from Marco that you are sponsored by the Institute.
-Note that parking is not automatically included in a UT Housing reservation.
-It is the fellow’s responsibility to request at least two weeks in advance that the Marco Institute contact Parking Services to arrange for a campus parking permit ($30/mo).
+(Note that parking is not automatically included in a UT Housing reservation.
+It is the fellow’s responsibility to request at least two weeks in advance that the Marco Institute contact Parking Services to arrange for a campus parking permit.)
 If you wish, the Marco Institute can pay directly for your campus lodging and parking – the costs will be deducted from your final fellowship payment.

-Off-campus housing: Previous attendees have found housing in Knoxville through Craigslist, AirBnB, etc.
+Off-campus housing: Previous attendees have found housing in Knoxville through hotels, AirBnB, etc.

-- Monthly campus permits: It is the fellow’s responsibility to request that the Marco Institute contact Parking Services to arrange for a monthly campus parking permit ($30/mo).
+- Monthly campus permits: It is the fellow’s responsibility to request that the Marco Institute contact Parking Services to arrange for a monthly campus parking permit.
 This should be done at least two weeks in advance of the start of a fellow’s residency.

 - Overnight campus permits: As noted above, overnight parking is not automatically included in a UT Housing reservation.
-It is the fellow’s responsibility to request at least two weeks in advance that the Marco Institute contact Parking Services to arrange for an overnight campus parking permit ($30/mo).
+It is the fellow’s responsibility to request at least two weeks in advance that the Marco Institute contact Parking Services to arrange for an overnight campus parking permit.